 On Saturday and Sunday, hubs and I hit the gym hard, since we felt like we needed it pretty bad, and spent the rest of the time working on personal projects.
 This was by far my best part of the weekend; one of our favorite things to do is be by each other working on our entrepreneurial endeavors and creating/designing things that will make our lives easier/better.
 Soon enough we’ll let you know what we’ve been up to lately (creative-wise), so stay tuned!

 Soooo, yeah, that pretty much sums up my weekend.
 Now on to the really good stuff: saucy bison meatballs.

 This creation is very Italian-esque, full of tomato sauce and good herbs.
 My husband couldn’t get enough of it.
 He loved it…and so did I!

 - 1 cup purified water

-- ½ teaspoon freshly ground black pepper (divided)
+- ½ tsp freshly ground black pepper, divided

 - Large skillet with lid